hz-b/rayx/docs/src/Model/OpticalElements/LightSources.md

 * vertical divergence (y-dir)
 * distribution type

-The direction for each ray is described by phi and psi values.
+The direction for each ray is calculated for phi and psi values.
 They are the horizontal and vertical angles of the direction.
 A direction vector is calculated from these angles and used for the tracing process.

 And again there are differences for each source which are described in the respective chapters.